 - Inefficient use of clinician and staff time

 The vision for CWP CAMHS is to provide safe, high quality, effective mental health services to young people and their families.
-By working closely with service-users, and in collaboration with local stakeholders, the Choice Clinic acts as an accessible and young-person friendly service, exemplifying a number of principles central to THRIVE.
+By working closely with service-users, and in collaboration with local stakeholders, the Choice Clinic acts as an accessible and young-person friendly service, exemplifying a number of principles central to the THRIVE Framework.
 The Choice Clinic was established to offer a whole-system approach to care by implementing changes that focus on reducing barriers (both internally and externally).

 What is the Choice Clinic?